The OWT’s vision for the BARRY COMMUNITY WATER ACTIVITIES CENTRE is that it will be available to all.

 - Boat Repair workshops, Electricity and Water outlets.

-- Accommodation Block for overnight regattas etc. and Camping Area.
+- Accommodation for overnight regattas etc. and Camping Areas will be investigated.